 4.8.4 Less than 30 working days prior to the Event or non-attendance, you will be liable for the full cost of the registration.

 4.8.5 No reimbursements will be made for travel, accommodation or any other costs incurred by you in connection with the Event which you do not attend or cancel.

 4.9 Changes or Cancellations of Events

-4.9.1 The Department of International Trade reserves the right to make changes to the Event and will notify you of any changes as they occur.
+4.9.1 The Department for International Trade reserves the right to make changes to the Event and will notify you of any changes as they occur.
 Cancellation terms apply as stated above.

-4.9.2 Should the Department of International Trade need to cancel or postpone an Event due to reasons within its control, the Department of International Trade will refund your Event fee or transfer the Booking to another date or Event, as you may decide.
+4.9.2 Should the Department for International Trade need to cancel or postpone an Event due to reasons within its control, the Department for International Trade will refund your Event fee or transfer the Booking to another date or Event, as you may decide.

 4.9.3 Refund request must be made by email to the event organizer (see registration page) and provide evidence of any refundable costs.
 Evidence must be provided within a period of 15 days.
 Refunds will be issued directly to the person/ company who made the initial payments.

 4.10.1 This clause 4.9 applies where you have received financial support to attend an event.
 Applications for financial support are handled through a separate process and not on this Website.

 4.10.2 The Department for International Trade reserves the right to withhold any or all of the financial package or require part or full repayment of any financial package already paid if any participant that has received financial support: ceases trading; goes into liquidation, administration, receivership or bankruptcy; becomes the subject of a proposal for a winding up order or any other informal insolvency procedure; is or becomes indebted to any HM Government department.